hpaluch/dsPIC33CH-Curiosity/README.md

 NOTE: dsPIC33CH has actually two kinds of PWM:

-1. High Resolution PWM (special module available on selected PICs only)
+1. High-Speed (HS) PWM (special module available on selected PICs only)
 1. SCCP PWM (common module available on most PICs)

+List of dsPIC33CH/Curiosity projects:

 * [RGB_SW.X/](RGB_SW.X) - RGB LED switches demo - press S1, S2, S3 to turn on RGB LED - RED, GREEN or
   BLUE channel.
 Additionally LED1 and LED2 are blinking to show that program is alive.
 Uses Master core only.